neoB23/neoB23/README.md

 Here are a few projects I've worked on:

-1. *Gym Membership Management System (windows application):** Designed and developed a personal portfolio website showcasing my skills and projects using HTML, CSS, and JavaScript. 🌐
+1. **Gym Membership Management System (Windows Application):** Developed a desktop application using C# to manage gym memberships, track attendance, and handle billing. 🏋️‍♂️

-2. **Car Rental Management System (windows application):** Created a web-based calculator application using HTML, CSS, and JavaScript to perform basic arithmetic operations. 🔢
+2. **Car Rental Management System (Windows Application):** Created a desktop application in C# for managing car rental bookings, customer information, and payment processing. 🚗

-3. **National University Landing Page Clone:** Developed a simplified version of the Windows Task Manager using C# for monitoring system processes and resources. 🖥️
+3. **National University Landing Page Clone:** Designed and developed a clone of the National University landing page using HTML, CSS, and JavaScript. 🎓

 ### Contributions